edges-collab/edges-io/docs/structure.rst

 the "run number", which identifies a chronological ordering of when the data was taken.
 It is an integer, and the entries in any given directory for any given file kind must start at one and increment by one.
 There may be an arbitrary number of run numbers for any given directory and file kind.

-Here are the definitions:
+Contents Format:
     * ``ReceiverReading<RR>/``
         - ``<RR>``: the "repeat number" of the observation.
 An integer.
 Lowest value *must* be ``01``, and it must increment by unity.
 Any number of directories